 Lucy is a registered Physiotherapist from Victoria, Australia.
-She has spent the last 3 years working as a musculoskeletal Physiotherapist in private practice.
-On the weekends, she has been working in elite sport for the last 6 years in Australian Football League.
+She has spent the last 4 years working as a musculoskeletal Physiotherapist in private practice.
+On the weekends, she has been working in elite sport for the last 7 years in Australian Football League.
 Lucy has always had a keen interest in sport and helping people, which led her to the career of Physiotherapy!
 Her childhood was spent playing and umpiring netball, and surf life saving during summers.

+Now entering her second year at Hakuba Physiotherapy Clinic, she is excited to return for another snow season and use her experience to help clients stay healthy on the slopes.
 Lucy has a keen interest in injury management, rehabilitation and prevention.
 She employs a range of manual therapies, in combination with exercise prescription and Clinical Pilates.
 Lucy will support you to get back on your feet!

 Nationality: